ClementGeyer/Just-Code/README.md

 More details at : https://justcodeai.com/pricing

-15 days of free trial are also available if you go to your dashboard at : https://justcodeai.com/dashboard
+15 days of free trial are also available at account creation

 ## Set up